girimarthala/FamilyJavaProject/README.md

 In this Maven java project, I have added a main class that will class two other classes.
 I have also added unit tests for those classes.

-To execute the main class, run: mvn package exec:java This will return the results as
+To execute the main class, run: **mvn package exec:java**.
+This will return the results as
 Girish
 Add Numbers:30
 These are the two print statements that I have added in my main class.

 ##Commands